 <a href="http://yourdomain.com/?comments_popup=<?php the_ID(); ?>" class="btn btn-primary"> <?php comments_number('No Comments', '1 Comment', '% Comments'); ?></a>

-You can see this particular comment system live on our blog right now.
+You can see this particular comment system live on our blog right now if you are seeing in the test phase.
 Post a comment and see.